Courses Offered By Department

 017 ELL English CP2 5 Credits

 This course is designed for students, including SLIFE, who have recently arrived in the United States and have little or no knowledge of the English Language.
 The course focuses on developing reading comprehension and writing skills in English.
 Reading instruction is strategically scaffolded to build vocabulary and fundamental reading strategies.
 Texts include both fiction and nonfiction.
 Writing instruction consists of both academic and personal assignments.
 Students learn to write strong paragraphs using basic writing structures.
 The course fulfills the graduation requirement for English.
-Prerequisite: Approval of the ELL teacher and a qualifying WIDA MODEL literacy score below 2.5.
+Prerequisite: Approval of the MLL teacher and a qualifying WIDA ACCESS literacy score below 2.5.

 Mathematics